Kota Samarahan: Medical facilities

 Sarawak General Hospital Heart Centre was set up in 2011 in Kota Samarahan, incorporating the department of cardiology from Sarawak General Hospital due to space constraints.
 In 2015, the centre is known as "Sarawak Heart Centre" after it was given administrative autonomy by the government of Malaysia.

 Kota Samarahan public health clinic is located 15 km away from Sarawak Heart Centre.

 Leisure and conservation areas

 Retail

 Building upon the entries of tertiary educational institutions, Sarawak Heart Centre, and large businesses in Kota Samarahan, the first shopping mall named the "Summer Mall" was opened in 2013.
 This was followed by Aiman Mall in 2017, being the first suburban mall in Samarahan with retail space of over 140,000 square feet.
 La Promenade Mall was opened in 2021, as part of the Hock Seng Lee (a construction company based in Sarawak) office tower located along the Kuching-Samarahan expressway.
 The mall mainly caters to the La Promenade's luxury gated residential community developed by Hock Seng Lee.
-Supermarkets in Kota Samarahan are: Farley, BB, Everwin, KSC and EMART.